Jim Lindsey: Real estate and golf

 As a 21-year-old, Lindsey used his $75,000 NFL signing bonus to purchase a tract of land in Northwest Arkansas, his starting point in buying and selling real estate, an occupation he pursued during his off-seasons, and which became his main occupation after retirement from football.
 As of 2013, Lindsey's company owned more than 37,000 apartment units and 42 golf courses.

 Lindsey Golf courses are located in Alabama, Arkansas, Kansas, Mississippi, Missouri, Oklahoma and Tennessee.
 Courses range from 9-18 holes, with many of them featuring a links style design.
 These courses tend to fill a niche for affordable public golf courses, but that are maintained at country-club level standards.

 Documentary film

 In 2011, production began on a documentary film covering Lindsey's life.
-Narrated by Dallas Cowboys owner Jerry Jones, "The Jim Lindsey Story" details Lindsey's youth in the Arkansas Delta, role during the 1964 championship season, time in the National Football League, and rise in real-estate.
+Narrated by Dallas Cowboys owner Jerry Jones, "The Jim Lindsey Story" details Lindsey's youth in the Arkansas Delta, role during the 1964 championship season, time in the National Football League, and rise in real estate.
 The film features interviews with College Football Hall of Fame coach Frank Broyles, former Arkansas head coach Ken Hatfield, former NFL players Fred Cox and Dave Osborn, and Pro Football Hall of Fame coach Bud Grant.
 Executive produced by Emmy Award winners Larry Foley and Dale Carpenter, the documentary is presented by the University of Arkansas's Walter J. Lemke Department of Journalism.
-"The Jim Lindsey Story" is scheduled for release in fall of 2013.
+"The Jim Lindsey Story" was scheduled for release in fall of 2013.

+Death

+Lindsey died on July 19, 2026, at the age of 81, following a long illness.